Landon Donovan

-Landon Timothy Donovan (born March 4, 1982) is an American former professional soccer player.
-Donovan is also the co-founder and vice-president of soccer operations for USL Championship side San Diego Loyal SC, and serves as strategic advisor for English side Lincoln City.
-He was voted as the best U.S. soccer player of all time by a poll conducted by ESPN, along with Major League Soccer having ranked Donovan as the greatest American soccer player of all time.
+Landon Timothy Donovan (born March 4, 1982) is an American former professional soccer player and coach who was most recently the interim head coach of San Diego Wave FC of the National Women's Soccer League (NWSL).
+Often considered the greatest U.S. men's player of all time, Donovan was the all-time top assist provider in international football (58) until 2023 and is tied with Clint Dempsey for the most international goals scored by a male U.S. player (57).
+Donovan won a record six MLS Cups and is the league's all-time assists leader with 136.
+The Major League Soccer MVP Award has been renamed the Landon Donovan MVP Award in his honor.

-A former forward, he holds numerous individual records in Major League Soccer (MLS) and for the United States national team and is regarded as the greatest U.S. men's soccer player of all time.
-Donovan signed for Bayer 04 Leverkusen in 1999.
+An early soccer product of IMG Academy, Donovan signed for Bayer Leverkusen in 1999.
 In 2005, after six years with Leverkusen, the majority of which were spent on loan with the San Jose Earthquakes of MLS, Donovan moved back to the United States permanently to sign with the Los Angeles Galaxy.
-He later returned to Germany for a loan with Bayern Munich, and twice went on short loans to English Premier League club Everton in 2010 and 2012.
-He retired as a player in 2014, but made a brief comeback with LA Galaxy late in the 2016 season and then in 2018 to play for Club León.
+He later returned to Germany for a loan with giants Bayern Munich, and twice went on short loans to Premier League club Everton in 2010 and 2012.
+He retired as a player in 2014, but made a brief comeback with LA Galaxy late in the 2016 season and then in 2018 to play for Mexican club León.
 He further played one season with the San Diego Sockers of the Major Arena Soccer League.

-In MLS, Donovan won a record six MLS Cups and is the league's all-time assists leader with 136.
-The Major League Soccer MVP Award has been renamed the Landon Donovan MVP Award in his honor.
-For the United States men's national team, Donovan is the all-time leader in assists and tied with Clint Dempsey as all-time leader in scoring, and is the second-most-capped player of his country.
+Donovan made his senior debut for the United States men's national team in 2000.
+He is the all-time leader in assists, tied with Clint Dempsey as the all-time leader in scoring, and is the second-most-capped player of his country.
 Donovan is the only American player to reach the 50 goals/50 assists mark.
-He is a four-time winner of the U.S. Soccer Athlete of the Year award (the only man to do so and the first man to win in consecutive years), as well as the only seven-time winner of the Honda Player of the Year award.
+He is tied with Christian Pulisic for the record of four U.S. Soccer Athlete of the Year awards (the first man to win in consecutive years), as well as the only seven-time winner of the Player of the Year award.
 Donovan starred in the U.S. team that reached the quarter-finals of the 2002 FIFA World Cup where he received the Best Young Player Award.
-His three goals in the 2010 World Cup made Donovan the highest-scoring male American player in World Cup history and one of the three male American players to score in more than one World Cup, along with Brian McBride and Clint Dempsey.
+His three goals in the 2010 World Cup made him the highest-scoring male American player in World Cup history.